 Pocket wifi and other alternatives

-If you’re not sure you want to commit to a 12-24 month contract, mobile wifi is a viable alternative to fixed-line internet.
-Your speed may be a little slower and your data limited, but unless you’re a hardcore gamer or streamer of something, a pocket wifi router should be more than adequate for your daily usage needs.
+If you’re not sure you want to commit to a 12-24 month contract, mobile wifi like that provided by Wi-FiRental.com is a viable alternative to fixed-line internet.
+Your speed may be a little slower, but unless you’re a hardcore gamer or streamer of something, a pocket wifi router should be more than adequate for your daily usage needs.
 A big advantage is that set-up is pretty much instant, so you can start browsing immediately (also making it a good stop-gap while you wait for your fixed line to get set up).
 Plus, contracts tend to be simpler and shorter.
 Of course, portable wifi also gives you access to internet on the move—useful for when you want to upload that deeply reflective blog post from the summit of Mount Fuji.

 You can also go full-on cheapo and rely exclusively on the free wifi offered in various cafes and public spaces in Tokyo.
 Or go low-tech and become a digital hermit.
 But then how would you check out all the other awesome content on our site?